publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1382.md

     (c) __Contracts, leases, and cooperative agreements__

-        The Secretary may enter into such contracts, leases, cooperative agreements, or other transactions as may be necessary to carry out the purposes of this subchapter or subchapter V of this chapter and on such terms as he deems appropriate with any Federal or State agency, public or private institution, or other person.
+        The Secretary may enter into such contracts, leases, cooperative agreements, or other transactions as may be necessary to carry out the purposes of this subchapter or subchapter V and on such terms as he deems appropriate with any Federal or State agency, public or private institution, or other person.

     (d) __Annual review; suspension of program__